PetarSyarov/Hammerspoon-config/README.md

 Most of this was generated and tested over 1 week of vibe coding in LUA

-I faced several issues when jumping between RDP sessions connected to Windows and Windows Server VMs and that forced me to have to reload the Hammerspoon config everytime, that's why the Watchdog function was added
+I faced several issues that caused Hammerspoon to stop working when jumping in and out of RDP sessions connected to Windows Server VMs and that forced me to have to reload the Hammerspoon config everytime, that's why the Watchdog function was added

 Now after having used this config for over 3 months with no issues, I am sharing it on GitHub.